kyleobrien/kyleobrien.net/unplayed/beaten.markdown

 Those that have fallen.

+- Klonoa: Empire of Dreams / 2025.10.19 ([GBA](https://en.wikipedia.org/wiki/Klonoa:_Empire_of_Dreams)) (It was fine.
+Some of the introductions to new mechanics were obtuse.
+Skipped a couple of the post-game EX levels.)
 - Universal Paperclips / 2025.09.14 ([iOS](https://www.franklantz.net/universal-paperclips/)) (I made a lot of paperclips.)
 - Hades / 2025.07.20 ([NSW](https://www.supergiantgames.com/games/hades/)) (A classic.
 I've been playing this for years, but finally calling it.
 Got to the epilogue, but not going to keep grinding for 100%.
 I'm nowhere near good enough for that.)
 - Dig!
 Dig!
 Dino! / 2025.05.31 ([PDX](https://play.date/games/dig-dig-dino/)) (Simple, but solid loop.
 Blasted through this in 5-6 hours.)